-The negative stereotypes about working at a call center are often exaggerated, but one thing is true: call center agents are confronted with angry customers on a daily basis.
+The negative stereotypes about working in a call center are often exaggerated, but one thing is true: agents are confronted with angry customers on a daily basis.

 Dealing with angry customers on the phone is definitely not for the faint-hearted.
-However, as failing to handle these unpleasant situations effectively can easily result in losing customers for good, there is no choice but to try and address customers’ issues as best you can.
+However, failing to handle these unpleasant situations effectively can easily result in losing customers for good.
+So, there is no choice but to try and address customers’ issues as best you can.

-So, in this article, we’ve collected the most important things you should consider trying to handle angry customers.
-Read on, and find out how you can not only handle angry customers successfully but also turn them into happy customers!
+In this article, we’ve collected the most important things you should consider when dealing with angry customers.
+Find out how you can not only handle them successfully but also turn them into happy customers.

 Sure, talking to an angry customer on the phone is never pleasant.
 And if that wasn’t enough, upset customers tend to say things on the phone they’d never say in person.